Siddharthjagtap346/Design-and-analysis-of-algorithms/README.md

-# Data Structures & Algorithms (DAA) Portfolio
+# Design And Analysis of Algorithms (DAA) Portfolio
 **Owner:** Siddharth Jagtap
 **Subject:** DAA
-**Purpose:** Showcase theoretical understanding and coding exercises in DSA topics and algorithms.
+**Purpose:** Showcase theoretical understanding and coding exercises in DAA topics and algorithms analysis.

 ---